dsoto/ensp-202-notes/scientific-notation.md

 ## Scientific Notation

 - Allows us to compactly write very large or very small numbers
+- Creates a shorthand that allows us to simplify calculation and avoid errors

 ## Orders of magnitude
 - Powers of ten